hankbao/libreboot/docs/hcl/gm45_remove_me.md

 -----------------------------------------------------------------

 Basically useless for libreboot, since it appears to be a blob.
-Removing it didn\'t cause any issues in libreboot.
+Removing it didn't cause any issues in libreboot.

 This is a 32K region from the factory image.
-It could be data (non-functional) that the original Lenovo BIOS used, but we don\'t know.
+It could be data (non-functional) that the original Lenovo BIOS used, but we don't know.

 It has only a 448 byte fragment different from 0x00 or 0xFF.